streamr-dev/network/packages/broker/plugins.md

 - `/streams/:streamId/publish?partitionKey=foo`: use the given key to calculate the partition number, [see JS-client for details](https://github.com/streamr-dev/network-monorepo/blob/main/packages/client/README.md#publishing-to-partitioned-streams))
 - `/streams/:streamId/publish?partitionKeyField=customerId`: use the given field in a JSON to choose the `paritionKey` (e.g. `{ "customerId": "foo", ...  }` -> `paritionKey` is `foo`)

-By default, a random partition is selected.
+By default, partition `0` is selected.

 #### Secure connections